Uniform Commercial Code Warranty of Fitness for Particular Purpose in Supply Agreements: Key Considerations for Suppliers and Buyers

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will explore the issue of warranty of fitness for a particular purpose in supply agreements, providing counsel with best practices for drafting, critical considerations for limiting claims of breach, and crucial steps when managing disputes involving these provisions.
+This CLE course will explore the issue of warranty of fitness for a particular purpose in supply agreements, providing counsel with best practices for drafting, critical considerations for limiting claims of breach, and crucial steps when managing disputes involving these provisions.

 - Warranty of fitness for a particular purpose